analytiq-hub/sigagent.github.io/_posts/2023-05-25-yann-lecun-northeastern.md

   - 5 years from now, no one in their right mind will use them
   - Will be replaced by things that are better

 - How could machines learn like animals and humans?
-Babies under 14 month gradually understand: (per Emmanuel Dupuis)
+Babies under 14 month gradually understand: (per Emmanuel Dupoux)
   - Actions: face tracking, biological motion, rational goal-directed actions
   - Physics: stability support, understanding gravity, inertia, conservation of motion
   - Objects: object permanence, solidity, rigidity, natural kind categories, shape, consistency